nicolasriquet/GitDelver/README.md

 *analysis_errors* has the following columns:

 * Repository: the name of the repository.
-* SkippedModificationFilePath: the relative path to file that could not be analyzed.
+* SkippedModificationFilePath: the relative path to the file that could not be analyzed.
 * SkippedModificationFileName: the name of the file that could not be analyzed.
 * CommitId: the identifier of the commit.